For more information contact:

 The name, Washington State University, and its logo are the exclusive property of the institution and consequently may not be used in support of claims or advertisements made by any outside organization without the permission of the President or designee.
 (Faculty Manual)

 All logos, seals, names, symbols, and slogans associated with Washington State University are trademarks and are the exclusive property of Washington State University.
-See the trademark policy. procedures, and definitions in this section for more information.

 University stationery may be used only for official University business.
 (Faculty Manual)